North Carolina palm trees growing along the tropical sandy beaches here? Uhhh, well - have you been to North Carolina before? We have.

 DIFFICULTY?

 Another palm tree misconception is they're difficult to grow.
 They'll need lots of maintenance.
+Of course palms want some care and attention.
+Yet they're generally Easily Cared For.
+Once established, low-maintenance is doable.

 We're always on the look-out for more.
 Especially each time we visit our cousin Richard in NC!